-The County has developed a 2023 One Berkeley Comprehensive Plan 5-Year Review, which will provide a blueprint for the future.
-Developed by the Planning Commission through a public process, then adopted by County Council, One Berkeley will document the community's vision and provide a roadmap to get there.
-The plan has been published for public comment and is currently pending approval by County Council.
+The County adopted a 2023 One Berkeley Comprehensive Plan 5-Year Review in September 2023, which provides a blueprint for the future.
+Developed by the Planning Commission through a public process, then adopted by County Council, One Berkeley documents the community's vision and provides a roadmap to get there.